 Add the water and sugar to a pot set over medium heat.
 Bring the water and sugar to a simmer, stirring a couple of times to encourage the sugar to dissolve.
 Once the sugar syrup comes to a simmer, add all of the remaining ingredients.
 Once the syrup returns to a simmer, you’ll allow it to simmer for 30 minutes.

-Remove the syrup from the heat and allow it to cool at room temperature for at least 15 minutes before proceeding with the last steep.
+Remove the syrup from the heat and allow it to cool at room temperature for at least 15 minutes.

 Strain the syrup through a sieve to remove the solids.
 Bottle the syrup and store it in the fridge.
 Use the syrup within 2 weeks.